AntonioMA/swagger-boilerplate/README.md

  * **appName**: Name of the Main Module of the application (for the logs)
  * **serverPort**: Port where the server must start by default (if not overriden by a command line parameter or by the SERVER_PORT environment variable.
+ * **allowedCorsOrigins**: Array of domains that will be added to the origin white list for CORS marked APIs.
+Note that if this parameter is not present, '*' will be used instead!

 This constructor also parses the command line.
 It accepts the following parameters:

 *  -h, --help            Displays this help.